|Senior Extension Associate, ACT for Youth COE|

 |View Cornell University Contact Info|

 Since 1985, I have been a senior staff member of Cornell University's Family Life Development Center, now the Bronfenbrenner Center for Translational Research, where I have worked on a variety of research projects which have examined the impact of violence on the lives of children, youth and families.
 Since 2000, I have been involved in the application of research to practice, specifically around promoting the health and well being of adolescents and preventing risk behaviors, including violence, risky sexual behavior, and abuse.
 I currently am the PI and Project Director for the Assets Coming Together (ACT) for Youth Center of Excellence, which is a collaboration of Cornell, the University of Rochester Division of Adolescent Medicine, the Center for School Safety, and Cornell Cooperative Extension in NYC.
-We work with communities and youth serving organizations across New York State helping them implement positive youth development strategies, prevent risky behavior, and provide resources, tools and expertise on using and evaluating evidence based programs that promote adolescent sexual health.
+We work closely with our funder, the NYS Department of Health and with communities and youth serving organizations across New York State helping them implement positive youth development strategies, prevent risky behavior, and provide resources, tools and expertise on using and evaluating evidence based programs that promote adolescent sexual health.
 My research interests include positive youth development, evaluation of community based programs, implementation science, adolescent sexual health, child abuse and neglect, and youth homelessness.
 I received my Ph.D. in Developmental Psychology from Cornell University in 1985.

 |Current Professional Activities:|